Which of the following are methods of control used in IPM?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Integrated Pest Management (IPM) employs a variety of methods to control pest populations while minimizing risks to human health and the environment.
-The inclusion of biological, chemical, and cultural methods highlights the comprehensive approach found in IPM strategies.
+Integrated Pest Management (IPM) is a comprehensive approach to controlling pest populations while minimizing the risks to human health and the environment.
+The correct answer encompasses two distinct sets of methods: biological, chemical, and cultural controls, along with genetic, mechanical, and physical controls.

 Subscribe